 From the moment you walk into the lobby and notice the row glittering of disco balls suspended above the reception desk, it's obvious that The Park Hotel isn't your average luxury business hotel.
 It's innovative, contemporary, and as the disco balls suggest, has a focus on entertainment.
 However, the real extent of what the hotel offers takes some discovering.
 For a boutique hotel, The Park is surprisingly sprawling.

-With a cocktail bar (Roxy), nightclub (Tantra), and pub (Someplace Else), The Park Hotel has always dominated Kolkata's nightlife.
+With a classy cocktail bar (Roxy), huge nightclub (Tantra), and British-style pub (Someplace Else), The Park Hotel has always dominated Kolkata's nightlife.
 These days it's really pulling in the city's party people by hosting international DJs and other events dedicated to different genres of electronic music every weekend, plus live bands.

 In testament to its popularity, in 2011 The Park bagged four Times Food Guide awards for best oriental (Zen), best newcomer (Saffron), best cocktails (Roxy), and best live music (Someplace Else).

-The Park Hotel has all the leisure facilities you'd expect of a luxury hotel, including fitness center, beauty spa, and open air swimming pool.
+The Park Hotel has all the leisure facilities you'd expect of a luxury hotel, including fitness center, day spa, and open-air swimming pool.

 The swimming pool is not just a swimming pool though.
 It's part of an opulent outdoor space called Aqua complete with poolside lounge, cocktails and wine, music, and pool parties!